 The goal is to evaluate the conduct of both rider and horse, checking the latter’s ability to respond to the former’s commands to execute specific movements.
 Competitions take place in a flat, rectangular area measuring 60m x 20m.

-Performances are evaluated by seven judges.
-The most important aspect is the rider’s control of his or her horse – even the posture of the horse’s head is taken into account.
+Performances are evaluated by seven judges, with the most important aspect being the rider’s control of his or her horse – even the posture of the horse’s head is taken into account.
 The winner is whoever receives the best scores, which range from zero to 10.
-During presentations, riders cannot make sounds of any type.
+During presentations, riders must not make sounds of any kind.

-Errors in the horse’s path are warned by the ringing of a bell.
-The loss of points is proportional to the number of errors.
-The first error has a penalty of two points, and second four points, and so on.
+Errors in the horse’s route are alerted by the ringing of a bell, and the loss of points is proportional to the number of errors.
+The first error has a penalty of two points, the second four points, and so on.

 Dressage competitions have both individual and team events, which occur at the same time.
-The first phase, called the Grand Prix, ranks the top seven teams and top 11 riders who are not part of one of those top seven teams.
+The first phase, called the Grand Prix, ranks the top seven teams and the top 11 riders from outside of those teams.

-The next stage, the Special Grand Prix, is the final phase of the team competition – the sum of scores won in the two presentations determines who goes onto the podium.
-In individual competitions, the 18 best riders compete in the final event, the Freestyle Grand Prix, based solely on performance in this round.
+The next stage, the Special Grand Prix, is the final phase of the team competition and the sum of the scores from the two presentations determines who goes onto the podium.
+In individual competitions, the 18 best riders compete in the final event, the Freestyle Grand Prix, based solely on performances in this round.